 The Rocky Mountain Emergency Services Training Center focuses on safety.
 Whether it is the safety of our students, instructors, or to the environment – the RMESTC is committed to providing a safe training environment for all.

 The RMESTC is also environmentally friendly.
 The propane fueled fire systems provide dense smoke for realistic fire scenarios.
-This smoke dissipates quickly, though, due to the lack of heavy carbon particles.
-Additional non-toxic smoke can be added to any of the training scenarios to increase the level of difficulty for the ARFF personnel.
+This smoke dissipates quickly due to the lack of heavy carbon particles.
+Additional non-toxic smoke can be added to any of the training scenarios to increase the level of difficulty for ARFF students.
 Although the runoff from the fire-fighting contains virtually no contaminants, the water is collected in a system that can hold the residue, or it can be pumped into the municipal sewage treatment plant.

 A large number of breathing apparatus, bunker/turn-outs, entry tools, and other training equipment are located at the facility.
 An on-site air filling station ensures breathing apparatus units are always ready for training.
 Though this equipment is on-site, for the highest level of safety we recommend that students bring their own fit-tested turn-outs.